 We left before dawn to make our way to the station.
 We queued to buy tickets.
-The train traveled along the coast, skirting the Java Sea.
+The train travelled along the coast, skirting the Java Sea.
 Sometimes the train would race cars and we watched the sight anxiously.
 The dust thrown up by cars – dust mixed with every kind of horse dung, human excrement, human snot, and spit – billowed up and came to rest on our skin.
 Sometimes we caught sight of children cheering as they held out hats begging.
 And this situation had persisted from the time the railway line was opened and trains raged along its rails.
 Whenever anyone threw food scraps, the children would scramble against each other.
 But it isn’t so important for me to relate this.

 The train went on and on, and when it reached the town of Rembang began to turn southward traveling through teak forests and rice fields.
 The closer we got to the town of my birth, the more vivid became the images in my mind of its narrow lanes, of its people living in poverty and, of my father.
 From time to time deer could be seen darting frightened by the hiss of the train, running into the undergrowth, forelegs and hind legs almost crossing over and stomachs tight.
 They seemed to almost float.

-The conductor checking our tickets was still the same conductor who had been there when I was young and often traveled to Rembang to visit the beach after the holidays had finally arrived.
+The conductor checking our tickets was still the same conductor who had been there when I was young and often travelled to Rembang to visit the beach after the holidays had finally arrived.
 But the conductor was old now and no longer recognized me.
 He paid no attention to the people on the train, interested only in their tickets.

 I glanced over at my wife and said, “Look, the forest is so beautiful.”

 Quietly my wife popped her head out the window, then pulled it in again and nestled into the corner of the carriage seat.